-How does a food business comply and get a 5 star food hygiene rating?
+How do food businesses comply to get 5 star food and hygiene rating

 Mike Williams, director at the UK’s leading food safety consultancy STS, explains the three fundamental areas an EHO will look at during an inspection and how getting these areas right means food businesses will have little trouble achieving a 5 star food hygiene rating: